alan-turing-institute/rse-course/docs/index.md

 ## Versions

-You can find the course notes as HTML via the navigation bar to the left.
+You can browse through course notes as HTML or download them as a printable PDF via the navigation bar to the left.

-The [notes](notes.pdf) are also available in a printable pdf format.

 **If you encounter any problem or bug in these materials**, please remember to add an issue to the [course repo](https://github.com/alan-turing-institute/rsd-engineeringcourse), explaining the problem and, potentially, its solution.
 In this way we can improve the instructions for future users.